About Us

 Chinese, Japanese, Korean, Thai, Vietnamese, Indian, and broader Asian recipes.
 Fermentation, spice work, noodle craft, and authentic technique.

-Tom brings a decade of international kitchen experience to CookingZone.
-After completing his diploma at Le Cordon Bleu Tokyo, he spent four years as a sous chef across professional kitchens in Tokyo, Bangkok, Rome, and Shanghai.
-His writing at CookingZone focuses on making authentic Asian techniques accessible to home cooks without diluting the culture or technique that defines them — from properly fried Sichuan mapo tofu to the slow-simmered broth of Vietnamese pho.
-Tom handles our Chinese, Japanese, Korean, Thai, Vietnamese, Indian, and Middle Eastern recipe development.
+Tom learned to cook from his obaachan during summers in Japan — pickling daikon at the kitchen table, watching her stir miso into broth without ever measuring.
+Later, family trips with cousins took him through markets in Bangkok, Shanghai, and Hanoi, and the food stuck with him.
+His writing focuses on making authentic Asian techniques accessible to home cooks without diluting the technique or the culture that defines them — from properly fried Sichuan mapo tofu to the slow-simmered broth of Vietnamese pho.
+Tom handles our Chinese, Japanese, Korean, Thai, Vietnamese, Indian, and Middle Eastern recipes.

 Elena Vasquez — Contributing Editor, Pastry, Nutrition, and Drinks